DHSS Assignment Guides

 As mentioned, both transcription and data visualization are popular DHSS activities.
 A quick internet search can identify resources outside this Guide to support the work of transcription and data visualization.
 Transcription is a popular DHSS method for history because of the value in transcribing handwritten documents.
 Data visualization is a popular DHSS method in literature or political science because of the ways in which the tools help identify discursive patterns that may not be as visible by traditional reading.

 To think about the scale of this assignment for your students, ask yourself organizational questions such as: will students use a document from an already organized and digitized corpus like The Globe and Mail archive, or will they have to find something on their own using microfilm like Robyn did, which will then need to be digitally edited for the web?
 Will they have to find materials by going to an archive and working with an archivist?
 Will the original material be typed (like a newspaper article or broadsheet) or will they be handwritten, and if they are handwritten (like a letter), has enough support been given to students to read and understand it?
 Note: it’s not that young people “don’t know how to read handwriting,” it’s just that handwriting is hard to read.
 They should be supported in their efforts.

-In Dr. Mary Chaktsiris’s course “Digital Humanities: Digital Editing and Publishing” for Wilfrid Laurier University, she got her students to “crowdsource” the transcription of 19th-century handwritten letters by projecting the letters in class and inviting students to transcribe each letter together.
-This activity encouraged both collaboration and discussion about the words in the letter and context in which they were written.
+In Dr. Mary Chaktsiris’s course “Digital Humanities: Digital Editing and Publishing” for Wilfrid Laurier University, she got her students to “crowdsource” the transcription of 19th-century handwritten letters by showing the letters in class and inviting students to transcribe each letter together.
+This activity encouraged both collaboration and discussion about the words in the letter and the context in which they were written.
 Doing this work as a class also destigmatized any difficulties students may have had in reading the letters on their own.

 To support collaborative transcription projects, Library and Archives Canada has provided transcription guidelines for their digitization and transcription projects.
 These may be good inspiration in your own classroom.